A Balinese fire ceremony at dusk during a Grief Trip

 Frequently asked questions

-There is no right time other than when you feel called to join a Grief Trip.
-There is so much you can gain through giving your grief space and community - whether you're in the early months after a loss or many years later.
+There is no right time.
+Join a grief trip whenever you feel called to it.
+There is so much to gain from giving your grief space and community, whether you're in the early months after a loss or many years later.

-Anxiety is a completely natural response.
+Completely normal, and common.
 At Grief Trips, you are welcome exactly as you are.
-If you'd like, we can schedule a virtual coffee chat with your facilitator to talk through any concerns in a supportive, pressure-free space.
+If it helps, we can schedule a virtual coffee chat with your facilitator to talk through any concerns in a supportive, pressure-free space.

 Then you cry, and you'll be held while you do.
-Tears are welcome here - so is laughter, silence, and everything in between.
+Tears are welcome here.
+So is laughter, silence, and everything in between.
 You won't be the only one, and nobody will ask you to be okay before you're ready.
-This is a space built precisely for those feelings.

 Most people come on their own.
 Within a day, the group rarely feels like strangers.
 You'll arrive solo and leave with people who understand your loss in a way few others can.